Boris Moiseev

-Boris Mikhailovich Moiseev (Бори́с Миха́йлович Моисе́ев; 4 March 1954 – 27 September 2022) was a Soviet and Russian singer, choreographer, dancer, writer, actor, head of a dance group, and author of popular shows in Russia.
+Boris Mikhailovich Moiseev (Бори́с Миха́йлович Моисе́ев; 4 March 1954 – 27 September 2022) was a Soviet and Russian choreographer, dancer, singer, writer, actor, head of a dance group, and author of popular shows in Russia.
 He was a Merited Artist of Russia (2006).

 Early life

-Boris Moiseev was born in prison in Mogilev, Byelorussian SSR, Soviet Union, his mother was being held as a disenfranchised element during the communist regime.
+Boris Moiseev was born in prison in Mogilev, Byelorussian SSR, Soviet Union, his mother was being held as a disenfranchised element during the Soviet regime.
 He spent his childhood and teenage years among his Lithuanian Jewish aunts in Mogilev.
 To strengthen his health, Boris was sent to a dancing school.
 Since then dancing took over all his interests and turned into a lifetime passion.
 He dropped out of the school, packed his bags and ran away to Minsk.
 There Boris got accepted to a choreography school and became a professional classical dancer.

 Career beginning

 Boris had all the skills to succeed as a classical dancer on the stage but he preferred modern dance.
 After his graduation Moiseev was expelled from Minsk because of his very open, for that time, ways of self-expression.
 He moved to Kharkiv where Moiseev became a ballet teacher but in 1975 he was expelled from Komsomol and left Kharkiv for Kaunas.
 He became a head of the Lithuanian dance group Trimitas.
 In 1978 Moiseev created famous dancing trio Ekspressiya which became a part of Alla Pugacheva's studio.
 In 1987 the trio quit working with Pugacheva and went on tours to the United States, Italy, and France.
 The trio has existed and for a very long time.
 In addition Moiseev was invited to work as a ballet teacher for many American shows.
+In 2004, Boris Moiseev was threatened at Boris Moiseev's concerts in Russia by homophobic Orthodox demonstrators.
+The singer spoke openly about his homosexuality.